jonike/algorithms/README.md

 # Detailed guideline
 The implementations also adhere to the following rules:

 - No typedefs (instead use "using").
 - Don't use unnecessary "using".
 - Don't use '#include "bits/stdc++.h"'.
 - No #define x (instead use const x or constexpr x).

+Authors:
+Fredrik Präntare & Henrik Adolfsson, Linköping University